PentiaLabs/example-projects/README.md

 ## frontend-components
 An example of frontend components that lives with the backend code.
 But in it's own sub folder `Client`.

+The pattern for the frontend loader would look like this `www/Components/%ComponentType%/%ComponentName%/Client/%ComponentName%.js`.

 ```
 www
 │